lidofinance/curve-merkle-oracle/README.md

   from the offchain code, and persists the verified state along with its timestamp.

 * [`StableSwapPriceHelper.vy`] is a helper contract used by `StableSwapStateOracle.sol` and written in Vyper.
-It contains the code for calculating exchange price based on the pool state.
-The code is copied from the [actual pool contract] with minimal modifiactions.
+It contains the code for calculating exchange price based on the values of pool's storage slots.
+The code is copied from the [actual pool contract] with minimal modifications.

 [`StableSwapStateOracle.sol`]: ./contracts/StableSwapStateOracle.sol
 [`StableSwapPriceHelper.vy`]: ./contracts/StableSwapPriceHelper.vy
 [actual pool contract]: https://github.com/curvefi/curve-contract/blob/3fa3b6c/contracts/pools/steth/StableSwapSTETH.vy

-## Deploying and using contracts
+## Deploying and using the contracts

 First, deploy `StableSwapPriceHelper`.
 Then, deploy `StableSwapStateOracle`, pointing it to `StableSwapPriceHelper` using the constructor param: